 Donated kidneys are carefully cross-matched to ensure the greatest compatibility between the patient and donor.
 Kidneys are obtained either from a living donor (usually a relative) or a deceased organ donor.

 The majority of kidneys transplanted come from deceased organ donors in the United States.
 Organ donors are adults who have become critically ill and will not live as a result of their illness.
 Parents or spouses can also agree to donate a deceased relative's organs to an unknown person on an organ transplant waiting list maintained by the United Network for Organ Sharing (UNOS).

 Another option made available at University Transplant is a kidney transplant from a living donor.
 Family members or unrelated individuals who make a good match may be able to donate a kidney.
 Individuals who donate a kidney can live healthy lives with the kidney that remains.

 At six months post-transplant, recipients can continue with a provider of choice, reducing travel expenses for out-of-town patients.
 The University Transplant coordinator will continue to follow up with the recipient on a yearly basis to assess his/her condition.

 Easy access to care for our patients is important to us.
-For kidney transplant patients who live more than one hour from Jackson, we provide evaluation services and immediate post-transplant care in Grenada and Biloxi.
+For kidney transplant patients who live more than one hour from Jackson, we provide pre-transplant evaluation services at our outreach clinics in Grenada and Biloxi.

 University Transplant offers a patient-led support group for all transplant patients.